danikula/AndroidVideoCache/README.md

 ```

 To guarantee normal work you should use **single** instance of `HttpProxyCacheServer` for whole app.
-For example you can store shared proxy on your `Application`:
+For example you can store shared proxy in your `Application`:

 ```java
 public class App extends Application {